 In 2011, Google released their Panda Update to recognize and identify when users are injecting their target keyword unnaturally and too many times on their pages.

-Moral of the story, don’t keyword stuff.
+The moral of the story is don’t keyword stuff.
 As long as you know what your target keyword is and you actively try to include it within your content naturally, then you will be fine.